stream-zero/shared-docs-source/Solutions/004 Onboarding and Fraud Remodelling - Finance.md

 ## Onboarding and Fraud Remodelling

 ### Executive summary
-Leverage an industry proven onboarding and Know Your Customer (KYC) ontology and fine-tune it to your corporate compliance policies.
+In Financial Services more than in every other industry, leveraging an industry proven onboarding and Know Your Customer (KYC) ontology and fine-tune it to your corporate compliance policies, is an absolut must-have.
 Ensure manual processing, existing triggers and information sources are tied together by a unified and harmonized process supporting front-office and compliance simultaneously.

 ### Problem statement
 Many financial service providers struggle with the complexity and inefficiency of their client onboarding and recurring KYC monitoring practice.
 And many have issues, when it comes to Anti-Money Laundering (AML), source of funds and transaction monitoring compliance.
 The front-office staff often tries to cut corners and the compliance staff is overwhelmed with the number of cases and follow-ups that are required from them.
 Disintegrated and high-maintenance systems and processes are the usual status quo, with little budget and energy to change from due to the inherent risk.